-Following law school at USC and specializing in civil litigation with an emphasis on aviation defense, he practiced until 2018, having survived two tours of wartime duty, racism throughout his life, and four bouts with complications of Parkinson's disease after a short bout of COVID-19.
+Following law school at USC and specializing in civil litigation with an emphasis on aviation defense, he practiced until 2018, having survived two tours of wartime duty, racism throughout his life, and four bouts with cancer.

 Phil is survived by his wife of 41 years, Kathy; daughters Celeste and Niko; and a sister.